A detective is confronted

 Joe continued to look at them and waited.
 This turned into a staring contest.

 "Look, Joe this isn't anything against your job or the case.
 This is the higher ups ordering you to stand down and leave the case to proper channels.
 All you're doin' is messing in things that could get you killed."

 "Like it did Susan?
 Are you telling me that I need to stop looking for her killer?
 What do I tell her parents?"
 Joe's fingers gripped the door.
 He wasn't surprised at the order, but to send two lowly agents out to the middle of no where to order him to back off the case was under-kill.

 The silent man nodded again to the other who stepped a little closer.
 His hand went to his pocket and Joe froze.

 "Don't move or one of you is dead."
-He propped his weapon so they could see the safety was off.
+He propped his weapon on the window well and made a show of thumbing the safety.

-The man stepped back his hands up.
+The man stepped back, his hands up.
 "Hold on Joe.
 I wasn't reaching for my gun.
 I have something for you.
 Something I'm supposed to give you."
 He waited.
-The other man's hands, while not in the air, were in plain sight.
+The other man's hands, while not in the air, stayed in plain sight.